 Out of town

 For such a small city, Reykjavík has a really big nightlife scene that’s largely focused around the shopping streets Laugavegur, Hverfisgata and Austurstræti.
 The best thing is, there’s rarely a dress code and there are hardly ever any lines outside the bars and clubs!
 It’s no secret that going out in Iceland is expensive, but to save a few króna, download the Reykjavík Appy Hour app, which will tell you all the happy hour specials around the Icelandic capital.

 What to do in Reykjavík for 3 days

 South Iceland Waterfalls and Black Sand Beach Tour

-Iceland’s native Puffins are waiting to be snapped through your zoom lenses on this adventurous guided tour out to either Akurey or Lundey Island, depending on the tides.
+Iceland’s native puffins are waiting to be snapped through your zoom lenses on this adventurous guided tour out to either Akurey or Lundey Island, depending on the tides.
 Keep your eyes and your borrowed binoculars peeled for puffins, as well as other native birds like Icelandic eider ducks and arctic terns.
-Rest assured –our captain is a pro at finding all the best photo spots and navigating those rocky shores.
+Rest assured – your captain is a pro at finding all the best photo spots and navigating those rocky shores.